Bernstein-Szeg\H{o} measures in the plane: Introduction

-\end{Theorem} Given a functional $\cL$, there is a constructive way to check whether \eqref{1.19} holds, and thus the above theorem can be used in practice to reconstruct the polynomials $p(x,w)$ and $q(x)$ from the moments.
+\begin{Theorem} Let $\cL: \Rset_{2n,2m}[x,y]\to\Rset$ be a positive linear functional, and suppose that for some $n_1\leq n$ there exist polynomials $q_1(x)\in\Rset_{2n_1}[x]$, $p(x,w)\in \Rset_{n-n_1,2m}[x,w]$ satisfying \eqref{1.21}.
+If \begin{enumerate}[\rm(a)] \item $p(x,w)\neq 0$ for $x\in (-1,1)$, $w\in(-1,1)$, and \item $\hat{\Psi}^m_{n}(z)=z^{n}(P^m_{n}(x)-2zA_{n,m}^tP^m_{n-1}(x))$ is invertible for $z\in(-1,1)$, \end{enumerate} then $q_1(x)$ and $p(x,w)$ satisfy conditions {\rm{(i)-(ii)}} in \thref{th1.2} and \eqref{1.20} holds for all $f\in\Rset_{2n,2m}[x,y]$. \end{Theorem} Given a functional $\cL$, there is a constructive way to check whether \eqref{1.21} holds, and thus the above theorem can be used in practice to reconstruct the polynomials $p(x,w)$ and $q_1(x)$ from the moments.
 We illustrate this with several examples at the end of the paper.
-Moreover, one can extend \thref{th1.3} and characterize the Bernstein-Szeg\H{o} measures \eqref{1.16}; we omit the details and we refer the reader to \thref{th4.12} for the precise statement.
+Moreover, one can extend \thref{th1.3} and characterize the Bernstein--Szeg\H{o} measures \eqref{1.16}.
+The construction of $\omega(z,w)$ from a linear functional $\cL$ combines algebraic and analytical arguments together with an extension of the well-known criterion \cite{Strintzis} for stability of bivariate polynomials on $\oDset^2$ stated in \leref{le4.13}.
+We refer the reader to Subsection~\ref{ss4.2} for details and \thref{th4.12} for the characterization of the Bernstein--Szeg\H{o} measures \eqref{1.16}.

-These theorems provide a complete answer to questions~(\ref{(I)})--(\ref{(II)}) for the two-dimensional Bernstein-Szeg\H{o} measures discussed above.
+The results described above provide a complete answer to questions~(\ref{(I)})--(\ref{(II)}) for the bivariate extension of the Bernstein--Szeg\H{o} theory.
 We now turn to the last question.
-Let us start with the measure in \eqref{1.18} possessing the one-sided factorization.
-Using the one-dimensional theory discussed briefly in Section~\ref{ss1.1}, one can easily see that if $\{U^q_j(x)\}_{j\in\Nset_0}$ are the orthonormal polynomials with respect to the measure $\frac{2}{\pi}\frac{\sqrt{1-x^2}}{q(x)}\chi_{(-1,1)}(x)dx$ on $\Rset$, and if we set
+Let us start with the functional in \eqref{1.20} with weight possessing one-sided factorization.
+Using the one-dimensional theory discussed briefly in Section~\ref{ss1.1}, one can easily see that if $\{U^{q_1}_j(x)\}_{j\in\Nset_0}$ are the orthonormal polynomials with respect to the measure $\frac{2}{\pi}\frac{\sqrt{1-x^2}}{q_1(x)}\chi_{(-1,1)}(x)dx$ on $\Rset$, and if we set

 then the polynomials